7even/carbonate/README.md

 *(you can have as many rescue clauses as you want - just be sure to keep them at the end of method body)*

-The ensure clause is available as well, you can put it after all rescue clauses:
+The ensure clause is available as well, you can put it after all rescue clauses (or at the end of the method body if you don't need to rescue anything):

 ``` clojure
 (defmethod read-file [path]